Billy Kinsley: Career

-Kinsley formed a side band, The Cheats, with members Kenny Parry (guitar), and Brian Rawling (drums), playing pubs and clubs in and around Merseyside.
-In the mid-1980s, Phil Chittuck joined the band in place of Rawling, and they released the following two singles (as Liverpool Express): "So What" and "If You're Out There".
+Kinsley formed a side band, the Cheats, with members Kenny Parry (guitar) and Brian Rawling (drums), playing pubs and clubs in and around Merseyside.
+In the mid-1980s, Phil Chittuck joined the band in place of Rawling, and they released the following two singles (as Liverpool Express): "So What" and "If You're Out There."
 Kinsley later took on more session work.
-Then most notably he joined (with old friend Kenny Parry) The Pete Best Band, with whom he recorded a live album Live At The Adelphi (recorded in 1988), and on which he plays bass and sings lead vocal and is credited with "editing" (the album was not released until the 1990s) as well as working on a single ("Heaven").
-In the mid-1990s, Kinsley re-joined The Merseybeats.
-In 1999, he once again joined The Pete Best Band and recorded Casbah Coffee Club, which he produced and sang lead vocal, played bass, and rhythm guitar (once again bringing along his friend Kenny Parry to play lead guitar on some tracks).
+Then most notably he joined (with old friend Kenny Parry) the Pete Best Band, with whom he recorded a live album Live At The Adelphi (recorded in 1988), and on which he plays bass and sings lead vocal and is credited with "editing" (the album was not released until the 1990s) as well as working on a single ("Heaven").
+In the mid-1990s, Kinsley re-joined the Merseybeats.
+In 1999, he joined the Pete Best Band and recorded Casbah Coffee Club, where he produced and sang lead vocals, played bass, and rhythm guitar (once again bringing along his friend Kenny Parry to play lead guitar on some tracks).
 Liverpool Express recorded an album in 2003, Once Upon a Time, which followed a best of album, and a single, a tribute to the Beatles, titled "John George Ringo & Paul".

-In 2009, Spencer Leigh of BBC Radio Merseyside produced a four-part radio series about Kinsley's career, entitled It's Love That Really Counts, which featured interviews with Kinsley and others, and music from his career.
+In 2009, Spencer Leigh of BBC Radio Merseyside produced a four-part radio series about Kinsley's career, entitled It's Love That Really Counts.
+The series featured interviews with Kinsley and others, and music from his career.
 A book was also issued under the same title, as well as a CD featuring new recordings.